evanpeikon/PhysioNexus/README.md

 # causal_df.head()
 ```

-# 🧬 Elite Athlete Case Study
+# 🧬 Human Performance Case Study
+## Background
-To demonstrate the tool's capabilities, we'll apply it to a case study using data from an athlete performing a ramp incremental exercise test to exhaustion.
-In this test, the athlete
-exercised at a progressively increasing intensity level until they could no longer continue, allowing us to observe the full spectrum of physiological responses from rest to maximal exertion.
-The data from this test was loaded into a pandas DataFrame and contains time series measurements for several physiological metrics:
+To demonstrate PhysioNexus' capabilities, I analyzed data from an elite cyclist performing a ramp incremental exercise test to exhaustion.
+The test started at 150 watts on an indoor bike trainer with power increasing by 25 watts every 4 minutes until the athlete could no longer maintain the required power output.
+This protocol allowed us to observe the full spectrum of physiological responses from rest to maximal exertion.

-- VO2 (oxygen consumption)
-- Heart rate
-- Heart rate variability
-- Power output
-- Cycle rate
-- Muscle recruitment (EMG)
-- Respiratory rate
-- Tidal volume
-- Ventilatory exchange
-- Cerebral oxygenation
-- Heart rate variability
-- Muscle oxygenation
-- Skin temperature
-- Blood lactate

-> Note: This case study assumes you've installed PhysioNexus using Method 1, from the implementation section above, though the functionality is identical with either implementation approach.
+The data included comprehensive physiological measurements including VO2 (ml/kg/min), heart rate (bpm), heart rate variability (ms), power (watts), cycle rate (rpm), muscle recruitment (mV), respiratory rate (breath/minute), tidal volume (L), ventilatory exchange (L/min), cerebral oxygenation (%), blood oxygenation (%), muscle oxygenation (%), skin temperature (C), and blood lactate (mmol).

+## Implementation
+PhysioNexus was implemented with multivariate testing to analyze both direct causal relationships and the combined effects of variable groups:

 ```python
 # Install the PhysioNexus package directly from GitHub